MRCIEU/mr-kg/DEV.md

 ### Local development (without Docker)

-For local development, you need to run both the API and webapp separately.
+For local development, you can run the API and webapp independently.
-This requires two terminal sessions and manual dependency management.

-Important: The webapp depends on the API, so you must start the API first.

-Terminal 1 (API):
+The webapp accesses DuckDB databases directly and does not require the API.

+API (for programmatic access):

 ```bash
 cd api